samizzo/nshader/README.md

 2015 if you load a file from the "recently used" list it doesn't seem to use the syntax highlighter, but if you load it from elsewhere (e.g. file->open or the Solution Explorer) it will work.
 This seems like a bug in Visual Studio, because it worked in VS 2013.

+Note that if you add a file extension or use the `shadertype` tag you will need to close and re-open any currently open files to reflect the changes.

 The user keyword mapping files now override the built-in mappings (in Issam's version duplicates were ignored).
 NShader will look inside %APPDATA%\NShader for custom map files with the following names: